-In addition, Mr. Fichera serves as a Senior Advisor to The Williams Capital Group, L.P. an independent securities brokerage, investment management and financial services firm.
-He advises WCG on various securities and capital markets related initiatives involving the Company's corporate and municipal client service efforts including mergers and acquisitions.
+In addition, Mr. Fichera has served as a Senior Advisor to The Williams Capital Group, L.P. an independent securities brokerage, investment management and financial services firm.
+He advised WCG on various securities and capital markets related initiatives involving the Company's corporate and municipal client service efforts including mergers and acquisitions.

-Throughout his more than 28-year Wall Street career, Fichera has taken on challenges to resolve opaque corporate problems involving finance, policy, and governance.
-His client list has grown to include Fortune 500 companies, such as ExxonMobil and GE Capital, state bond issuers, the governor of California, Hendrick Automotive, Luby's Restaurants, Trans Tech Pharma, the Commonwealth of Massachusetts and the U.S. Securities & Exchange Commission, among others.
+Throughout his more than 3 decade Wall Street career, Fichera has taken on challenges to resolve opaque corporate problems involving finance, policy, and governance.
+His client list has grown to include Fortune 500 companies, such as ExxonMobil and GE Capital, state regulatory commissions, the governor of California, Hendrick Automotive, Luby's Restaurants, Trans Tech Pharma, the Commonwealth of Massachusetts and the U.S. Securities & Exchange Commission, among others.

 Fichera also has a record of balancing the interests of public sector clients and rate-paying consumers with the financing needs of corporate bond issuers.
 He has assembled and led top-notch Saber teams that have advised the public service commissions of Florida, Texas, West Virginia, and Wisconsin on the sale of billions of dollars of corporate bonds to finance vital infrastructure and related projects.
-These projects included the costs of the transition to a competitive market for electricity in Texas, repair of critical public works after hurricanes in Florida, and environmental defenses in West Virginia and Wisconsin.
-Saber also created new and unique ways to guide intricate financings through global capital markets and with these innovative financings opened new markets and new investor bases, saving issuers and ratepayers millions of dollars.
+These projects included the costs of the transition to a competitive market for electricity in Texas, retirement of nuclear facilities, repair of critical public works after hurricanes in Florida, and clean air facilities in West Virginia and Wisconsin.
+Saber also created new and unique ways to guide intricate financings through global capital markets.
+With these innovative financings under Mr. Fichera’s leadership, Saber opened new investor markets and new investor bases, saving borrowers millions of dollars.

 Fichera was an early, outspoken critic of the auction rate securities market long before its collapse.
 He has advised institutional investors, broker-dealers and regulators on possible solutions to the current crisis and helped resolve litigation.